-I am starting to think that all composite particles are based on nested pairs and that all composite particles that have long term stability have a multiple of six point charges.
+I am starting to think that all assemblies are based on nested pairs and that all assemblies that have long term stability have a multiple of six point charges.

 - Electron 12 = 9/3 = 3/3 (6/0)

 - Photon 12 = 6/6 = 3/3 (3/3)

 - Neutron 36 = 18/18

 Let’s try a new notation and see if it is helpful in our decoding task and help us map the standard model to NPQG.
 The intent is that it should be evocative of wave equations and imply a potential superposition of wave equations when used in a string to describe composite particles.

 - ↓ : an anti-dipole.
 In the case of one dipole does it have parity symmetry?

 - Ψ : a nested configuration of three dipoles for 3D containment